aeternity/protocol/channels/ON-CHAIN.md

 Since the `round` is incrementing on every off-chain state change, the channel transaction both represents the off-chain state of the channel and defines the point of time when it was valid.
-This allows us to make educated decisions if we want to update the on-chain persisted channel object or not.
+This allows us to make educated decisions if whether or not to update the on-chain persisted channel object.
 This way we can solo close a channel according to the last provided on-chain state.
 All we have to do is to provide a proof of inclusion having the same `state_hash`.